jessehallam/cross-env/README.md

-> This is a fork of [Kent C Dodds](https://github.com/kentcdodds/) popular (cross-env)[https://www.npmjs.com/package/cross-env] module.
+> This is a fork of [Kent C Dodds](https://github.com/kentcdodds/) popular[cross-env](https://www.npmjs.com/package/cross-env) module.
 It remains largely unchanged but has support for environment config files, as described below.

 <div align="center">
 <h1>cross-env 🔀</h1>